Billiam/micro-module-definition/README.md

 mmd.define( "moduleId", [dependencies]?, factoryFunction );
 ```

-- `"moduleId"?` : *Optional, see pushId*.
+- `"moduleId"?` : *Optional, see namespace.add*.
 Unique string identifier for this module.
 - `[dependencies]?` : *Optional*.
 Array of dependency module ids to be required and injected into the module's scope.
 - `factoryFunction` : *Required*.
 Function used to build the module.
 This function should provide arguments mapped to the module's dependencies, and return the constructed module export.